 Search everywhere

 Look all around to find businesses that might normally go unnoticed.
-Use different methods to check out and compare their prices, revenue, and important details.
+Use different methods to check out and compare their prices, revenue, and other important details.

 Assess fast